MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ## Event handling for install and uninstall events

-When you use these install and uninstall events, there are some instances where bots give exceptions on receiving unexpected events from Teams, which occurs in the following cases:
+When you use these install and uninstall events, there are some instances where bots give exceptions on receiving unexpected events from Teams.
+This occurs in the following cases:

 * You build your bot without the Microsoft Bot Framework SDK, and as a result the bot gives an exception on receiving an unexpected event.
 * You build your bot with the Microsoft Bot Framework SDK, and you select to alter the default event behavior by overriding the base event handle.